Medications for Addiction Treatment

 - Community reinforcement approach (CRA): CRA is a highly structured and intensive type of therapy that offers a combination of services over a 24-week period.
 The sessions will build coping skills, assertive communication, vocational abilities, and healthy social outlets to increase the person’s positive behaviors.

-Effectiveness of Medication-Assisted Therapy
+Effectiveness of Medication-Assisted Treatment

-- Increase the duration of treatment.
+- Increase the length of time people remain in treatment.

 - Improve the person’s odds of getting and maintaining employment.